Skrylar/ImpromptuModular/README.md

 * **TIED STEP**: When CVs are intended to be held across subsequent steps, this button can be used to tie the CV of the previous step to the current step; when tied, the gates of the current step are automatically turned off.
 If the CV of the head note changes, all consecutive tied notes are updated automatically.

-### Advanced gate mode (new in v.0.6.10) <a id="advanced-gate-mode"></a>
+### Advanced gate mode (new in version 0.6.10) <a id="advanced-gate-mode"></a>

-When selecting a clock resolution (see MODE above) greater than 1 PPS (**Pulses Per Step**), the advanced gate mode is enabled (the Gate1 and Gate2 lights will be a different color).
-In this mode, the onboard keyboard can be used not only to enter note values, but also to select one of the 12 types of gates for a given step.
+Holding the MODE button for **two seconds** allows the selection of the clock resolution, in number of pulses per step (PPS).
+When set to a value greater than one, which is refered to as the advaced gate mode, the sequencer will skip this many clock pulses before advancing to the next step.
+In the advanced gate mode, the Gate1 and Gate2 lights will be a different color, and the onboard keyboard can be used not only to enter note values, but also to select one of the 12 types of gates for a given step.
+Advanced gates can only be set in sequence mode when the sequencer is stopped.
 Here are the different gate modes.

 ```
 Code    Gate        Commment